What degree programs do you offer?

 are already taking courses as a degree-seeking student in the program for which they

 wish to receive a scholarship.
 The scholarship is rendered void if the student changes

 degree programs after receiving the award.

-GRE or GMAT scores must be on record and be compliant with departmental requirements.
+- GRE or GMAT scores must be on record, if applicable, and be compliant with departmental

 There are three main types of Graduate Assistantships that students may obtain while

-engaged in graduate study: Teaching Assistantship (TA), Research Assistantship (RA)
+engaged in graduate study: Athletics Assistant (AA), Teaching Assistantship (TA and

 Students seeking any of these Assistantships should contact their Graduate Coordinator

 for openings within the program or for information about other units on campus that